NFDUMP

 Subnet aggregation.

 It is also possible to aggregate flows on a subnet level.
-In order to create appropriate masks for aggregation, the protocol version is required with the address field:
+In order to

 Example: -a -A srcip4/24, dstport aggregates flows on a /24 IPv4 base and destination port.